 - Monitoring and communicating shipment status in real-time.

-- Making sure carriers deliver shipments as planned and resolving issues when they don’t.
+- Making sure carriers deliver shipments as planned and resolve issues when they don’t.

-Though a freight forwarder performs many tasks, companies need to understand their own roles.
+Though freight forwarders perform many tasks, companies need to understand their own roles.
 Freight forwarders can move shipments, prepare correct documentation, and keep shipments compliant with Customs, but they cannot do this effectively without the right information.

 No. 1: Know What You are Shipping

 It’s important to be specific about the goods.
 This information affects the carriers you work with, the choice between ocean or air freight, the shipping container used, and the cost and time to ship goods.
 Certain commodities must meet specific Customs regulations—for example, the rules for food differ from those for firearms, and the rules that apply to raw lumber differ from finished furniture.

 HTS codes are used to classify and define internationally traded goods.
 To import or export internationally, goods must have an HTS code that corresponds with the Harmonized Tariff Schedule of the country of import.